jimulle/react-marked-markdown/README.md

 ## CSS Classes

-All **react-marked-markdown** components are unstyled, meaning that you can style them as you want like every others React elements.
+All **react-marked-markdown-lite** components are unstyled, meaning that you can style them as you want like every others React elements.

 ```js
 <MarkdownPreview className="ui post content" value="#Hey !" />